ucsb-seclab/greed/docs/docs/core.md

 ## Project
-To create a greed Project you should just:
+To create a greed Project you will just:

 ```python
 >>> from greed import Project